CTCycle/ADSORFIT-Isotherms-Fitting/README.md

 1. Create and activate a Python 3.12 environment.
 2. Upgrade `pip` and install project dependencies from the repository root with `pip install --upgrade pip` followed by `pip install -e . --use-pep517`.
 3. (Optional) If you plan to run the test suite, install the extra tooling with `pip install -e .[dev]`.
+4. Navigate to `ADSORFIT/src/client` and run `npm install` to install frontend dependencies.

 ### 2.3 Windows launcher
 Windows users can still rely on the bundled automation scripts.
-Launch `start_on_windows.bat` to install dependencies, configure the virtual environment, and open the application menu.
-The first run can take a few minutes while Miniconda and project requirements are prepared.
+Launch `start_on_windows.bat` to install dependencies, configure the virtual environment, and open the application.
+The first run can take a few minutes while Miniconda, project requirements, and Node.js dependencies are prepared.

 If the project directory moves after installation, rerun the menu option **Install project in editable mode** or repeat step 2 from the standard setup while the environment is active.

 ## 3. How to use

-- **Windows**: run `ADSORFIT/start_on_windows.bat` to launch both the FastAPI backend and the UI in a single step.
+- **Windows**: run `ADSORFIT/start_on_windows.bat` to launch both the FastAPI backend and the React frontend in a single step.
-- **macOS/Linux**: activate your virtual environment, then start the web stack:
+- **macOS/Linux**: activate your virtual environment, then start the backend and frontend separately:

     ```bash
+    # Terminal 1: Start backend
-    uvicorn ADSORFIT.src.app:app --host 0.0.0.0 --port 8000
+    uvicorn ADSORFIT.server.app:app --host 0.0.0.0 --port 8000

+    # Terminal 2: Start frontend
+    cd ADSORFIT/src/client
+    npm run dev
     ```

 The interactive UI will be available at `http://127.0.0.1:7861`, while the API documentation can be viewed at `http://localhost:8000/docs`.